avantrec/soco-cli/README.md

 http://192.168.0.100:8000/Kitchen/async_play_file/my_file.mp3
 ```

-Note that the data returned in this case may not be useful: it will simply indicate whether the background command was invoked successfully, not whether the command was successful.
+Note that the data returned in this case is probably not useful: it will simply indicate whether the background command was invoked successfully, not whether the command was successful.

 The `async_` functionality does not (yet) apply to the Macros feature described below.